jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 4 - Structuring a Web Form/1-add-labels-to-controls.md

     + `<button type="button">Add to Basket</button>`

-An additional benefit of progammatically associating a label to a form control is that it provides a larger clickable area for the control.
+An additional benefit of programmatically associating a label to a form control is that it provides a larger clickable area for the control.
 Activation can now happen either from the label or the control.
 This is helpful for users with dexterity issues.

 ## WCAG 2.1 Satisfaction

 - **H44:** Using label elements to associate text labels with form controls
-- **1.3.1 Info and Relationships:** Information, structure, and relationships conveyed through presentation can be progammatically determined or are available in text (level A)
+- **1.3.1 Info and Relationships:** Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text (level A)

 ## Summary

-- Progammatically associated labels are a nice quick win to improve the accessibility of online forms
+- Programmatically associated labels are a nice quick win to improve the accessibility of online forms
 - Associate a label to a form control using the `for` and `id` attributes
 - Some form controls require a label and some don't